Maximum Likelihood Estimation (MLE)

 Suppose \[ H_0:R\theta=r. \]

-The Wald statistic is \[ W = (R\hat\theta-r)' \bigl[ R\widehat{\operatorname{Var}}(\hat\theta)R' \bigr]^{-1} (R\hat\theta-r). \]
+The Wald statistic is \[ W = (R\hat\theta-r)' \bigl[ R\widehat{\operatorname{Var}}(\hat\theta)R' \bigr]^{-1} (R\hat\theta-r) \xrightarrow{d} \chi_q^2 \;\text{ under } H_0. \]

 The Wald test asks whether the unrestricted estimate lies far from the null restriction once that distance is scaled by estimation uncertainty.
+It needs only the unrestricted fit.

 Likelihood Ratio and Score Tests